 The HC1850 costs a little less than the Brother SQ9285 sewing machine as well at the time I’m writing this Brother SQ9285 review.

 Brother SQ9285 Review Conclusion

-As you can see from this Brother SQ9285 sewing machine review, this sewing machine is quite possibly the most feature-rich sewing machine you’ll find for under $200.
+As you can see from this Brother SQ9285 sewing machine review, this sewing machine is quite possibly the most feature-rich sewing machine you’ll find at its price point.

 It sews, it quilts, and it does basic monogramming.
 And, it is easy to use with its automated features and user-friendly instructions and interface.